atumat/recsystem-at-scale/README.md

-A backend API that recommends similar movies.
+A scalable backend recommendation system with ML-powered retrieval and ranking.